Fantemil/Hyperlib/README.md

 # HELP ME!

 I need a lot of help improving the Hub!
-If you want to contribute then please send me your scripts or ideas on discord or make a pull request!!!
-Fantemil#0080
+If you want to contribute then please send me your scripts or ideas on discord or make a pull request/issue!!! (discord: fantemil)

 # Documentation